SmithEcophysLab/ecophys_sp2021/Notes/notes_03.25.2021.md

 ## Homework
 - Read Givnish (2002) and complete feedback.
 The full citation and link can be found in the [class readings PDF](../Readings/readings_ecophys_sp2021.pdf).
-- Complete feedback of assigned literature review proposal
+- Work on feedback of assigned literature review proposal (Due April 6 at 9:30 AM)

 ## In-class notes